 On a lightly floured work surface take a handful of dough and roll it into a 1/2-inch thick rope.
 Cut the rope into 1-inch pieces and roll down the tines of the back of a fork.
 Transfer the gnocchi to a flour-dusted sheet pan.

 In a large skillet, melt the butter over medium high heat.
-The butter will start to turn brown and smell nutty.
-Gently swirl the pan until it becomes golden and take it off the heat.
+When the butter starts to turn brown and smells nutty, fry the sage leaves until crisp, about 20 seconds.
+Remove the sage from the butter and take the skillet off the heat when the butter is golden brown.

 Bring a large pot of salted water to a boil.
 Cook a quarter of the gnocchi for about 3 minutes until they float to the top.
 Use a slotted spoon transfer to a bowl and cook the remaining gnocchi.